-IDIS Program Chair - Dr. Catherine Nolin
+IDIS Program Chair - Dr. Sarah de Leeuw

 The IDIS program covers the scope of multiple disciplines, enabling faculty from other graduate programs to participate is this program.
 Therefore, the IDIS Graduate Program welcomes all faculty members eligible to be supervisors to participate in the IDIS Graduate Program.